sng-11/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 To ensure that MechaCar will yield profits for the company, it is vital to consider how it fares compared to its competitors.
-An important feature that all car consumers value is safety rating so this section highlights how to investigate MechaCar's safety compared to others.
+An important feature that all car consumers value is how much the car will cost to maintain optimal performance, as in the maintenance cost.
+This section will focus on how we assess MechaCar's maintenance cost compared to its competitors.

+The metric that will be tested is the maintenance cost, which will be the total spent per year.
+Monetary values mean that the data will be numerical and continuous.

+For the purpose of comparing whether MechaCar fares better or worse than its competitor, which for our purpose is the Tesla Model S, we develop the following hypotheses:
+- Null hypothesis: